Jordi-aguilar/Deep-Map-Construction/README.md

 # Acknowledgements

 This work would not have been possible without the enthusiasm and supervision of professor Rodrigo Silveira, who has helped to bring map construction and deep learning closer.
-I would also like to express my gratitude for being awarded a Santander-UPC Initiation to Research Grant (INIREC) grant.
+I would also like to express my gratitude for being awarded a Santander-UPC Initiation to Research Grant (INIREC).